KDE/kmime/README.md

 `MIME-Version`, they are not allowed, but they wouldn't make much sense there anyway, since those are structured header fields with a clearly defined structure.

 RFC2047 strings start with "=?" and end with "?=".
-Between those markers, they consists of three parts:
+Between those markers, they consist of three parts:
 * The charset, such as "iso-8859-1"
 * The encoding, which is "q" or "b"
 * The encoded text